City-of-Helsinki/heatmapper/README.md

 # heatmapper

+Depends on a few libraries which need some hoop jumping to get working inside a virtualenv (SciPy is huge and for such a small use, so removing is TODO):
+-Installing gdal-python only installs the bindings, but the library is still needed.
+You need to go  `sudo apt-get install libgdal-dev`.
+-SciPy: need to (or at least *I* needed to) `sudo apt-get install libblas-dev liblapack-dev libblas3gf libc6 libgcc1 libgfortran3 liblapack3gf libstdc++6 build-essential gfortran python-all-dev libatlas-base-dev`

 Scripts for turning a dataset containing x- and y-coordinates and their respective weights/frequencies into a heatmap and publishing it on a geoserver.
 Python to handle reading the data & constructing the heatmap GeoTiffs and bash for uploading the file to and communicating with geoserver via it's REST interface.

 Use by copying the data-csv into the same directory and then going `export USER=your_geoserver_username; export PASSWORD=your_geoserver_password; sh publisher.sh`.